 Putting money regularly into your IRA is a smart way to build up your nest egg.
 If you decide to stash a portion or your entire refund in your IRA, your contribution could help boost your retirement savings by putting those dollars to work right away.

 Just remember that IRAs, both traditional and Roth, have annual maximum contribution limits.
-For 2020, you can sock away up to $6,000 (or $7,000 if you’re age 50 and older) between all of your traditional and Roth accounts.
+For 2020 and 2021, you can sock away up to $6,000 (or $7,000 if you’re age 50 and older) between all of your traditional and Roth accounts.
 If your refund could help you reach your annual contribution maximum, that’s a serious accomplishment!
 It could bring you one step closer to your retirement goals – what a great way to treat yourself.

 If you’re not already maximizing your 401(k) contributions, your tax refund could be put to use there, too.
 You might be wondering: Wait, how could I put my tax refund towards my 401(k) when contributions are automatically deducted from my paychecks?

 Good question.
 One potential way is to increase the amount of your automatic contributions (usually done by contacting human resources).
 When you do this, you’re telling your employer to take more money out of your paycheck for your 401(k).
 You’re essentially using your tax refund to cover the contribution increase.

 On top of this, let’s say your employer offers to match your contributions (usually up to a certain amount).
 Using your tax refund to hike up your regular contributions might help you snag those matching dollars to supercharge your retirement account.